ejboettcher/ScienceSat_MommyStyle/README.md

 This has two parts (total of four lessons).
 It covers solubility vs. mixtures and how thermal energy (which can causes increased diffusion) affects the solubility of a material in water.

 #### Part I:
 See how different material disperse into water to make a solution or mixture.
-Also see how thermal energy affects how the material disperses
+Also see how thermal energy affects how the material disperses.
 * [Solubility](./lessons/Materialsinwater.md): Identifying which material make a solution or mixture in water.
 * [Diffusion](./lessons/Dyecolor.md): Using Food coloring and hot/cold water to show thermal energy as diffusion.

 #### Part II:
 Water Solubility of solids and gasses as a function of temperature.
 These two experiments should go hand in hand.
 As temperature increases gasses want to dissolve **OUT OF** of water; however solids want to dissolve **INTO** the water.

 * [Gas Solubility](./lessons/Co2Solubity.md): CO2 Solubility in Water as function of Temperature
 * [Solid Solubility](./lessons/SugarSolubilty.md): Sugar Solubility in Water as function of Temperature